Skip to main content

 Installation

-Currently, the primary method of installing WarMAC is by installing it through pipx.
+The primary method of installing WarMAC is by installing it through uv, though pipx may be used as well.
 This keeps WarMAC and its dependencies separate from your global Python packages.
-Installation can be done using the following command:
+Installation can be done using one of the following commands:

 You can ensure that you've installed WarMAC correctly by calling its help page like so: